edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 ### Set Pixel Format
 This command sets the desired pixel format for the capture device.

-1. Before setting the pixel format `ImageFormats` command can be executed to see the available pixel formats for a camera for any of its video streaming path or stream format (RGB, Greyscale or Depth)
+1. Before setting the pixel format the `ImageFormats` command can be executed to see the available pixel formats for a camera for any of its video streaming path or stream format (RGB, Greyscale or Depth)

     !!! example - "Example Get ImageFormats Command"